gaph/dkkma/_portfolio/entry/2013-05-01-maptaq-europe-catalog-2013.markdown

 country: "Luxembourg"
 category: Print
 technology: "ExpressionEngine"
-excerpt: "This is an excerpt"
+excerpt: "Development of a product catalog for an upcoming exception in Monaco."
 thumbnail: maptaq-europe-catalog-2013_thumb.jpg
-preview:  maptaq-europe-catalog-2013_preview.jpg
+preview:
 project_url:
 ---

 Development of a product catalog for an upcoming exception in Monaco.